Autonomous excavation on Earth.

 From ore to refined feedstock in four stages.

-Autonomous excavation & haulage
+AI-guided excavation & haulage

 Sensor-based sorting